material-motion/material-motion/expressions/README.md

     expression = Gesture().pinchable().and.rotatable().and.draggable()

-Terms within a Language can be chained together by using the special `and` object. “and” is simply an instance of the Language object.
+Terms within a Language can be chained together by using the special `and` object. `and` is simply an instance of the Language object.

 #### 5. Generating intentions